Why Agricultural Trade Matters: Lessons from WRDLS

 Trade Policy Meets Farm Reality

-Deputy U.S. Secretary of Agriculture Stephen Alexander Bateman directly tied trade policy to conditions on the ground.
-“You cannot beat something with nothing,” Bateman said, arguing that years of limited engagement in agricultural trade policy have contributed to declining market access and pressure on commodity prices.
+Deputy U.S. Secretary of Agriculture Stephen Alexander Vaden directly tied trade policy to conditions on the ground.
+“You cannot beat something with nothing,” Vaden said, arguing that years of limited engagement in agricultural trade policy have contributed to declining market access and pressure on commodity prices.

 He pointed to rice and cotton (two of Arkansas’s most important crops) as particularly vulnerable due to their reliance on global markets and exposure to unfair competition.